-We encourage our members, non-members, volunteers, conference speakers, industry leaders and more to share their corporate travel knowledge.
-Below we have created a list of rules for submitting a blog to ACTEChatter.
-ACTE does reserve the right to decline to publish blogs which do not meet the established criteria.
+We encourage members, non-members, volunteers, conference speakers, industry leaders and more to share their corporate travel knowledge.
+Here are the guidelines for submitting a blog to ACTEChatter.
+ACTE reserves the right to decline publishing blogs which do not meet the established criteria.

 - Blog posts that contain commercial messages, special offers, job offers, product announcements, malicious speech, or solicitation for services will not be accepted.

 - All defamatory, abusive, profane, threatening, offensive, or illegal materials are strictly prohibited and will be removed; this includes libelous, defamatory, or knowingly false information about another person(s) or organization.

 - Do not submit a blog post that you would not want the world to see or that you would not want anyone to know came from you.
 ACTEChatter is public and can be viewed by anyone.

 - Blogs cannot infringe upon any copyright, trademark, trade secret or patent of any third party.
 If you quote or excerpt someone’s content, it is your responsibility to provide proper attribution to the original author.